johnbywater/dcbdb/README.md

 #### Reader Transactions

-A **reader transaction** captures a consistent snapshot of the database at a specific TSN.
+A reader transaction captures a consistent snapshot of the database at a specific TSN.
 Readers do not hold locks and never block writers or other readers.

 Each reader holds:

+* A transaction sequence number
-* A snapshot of tree root page IDs from the header at creation time
+* A snapshot of the B+ tree root page IDs
-* The TSN it observes
-* A unique reader ID for tracking purposes
-* A pointer to an in-memory register of reader TSNs

 When a reader transaction starts, it adds its TSN to the register of reader TSNs.
 And then when a reader transaction ends, it removes its TSN from the register of reader TSNs.